NamibiaTorres/junior_engineer_survival_guide/Ruby_Notes.md

 #### Model:

-* Contain the *domain logic* if an application, which tell you how records in database are retrieved, validated, or manipulated
+* Contain the *domain logic* of an application, which tell you how records in database are retrieved, validated, or manipulated